ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

     def getPercentages(self, df_processed):
         '''
-        Calculates percentages for Positive, Neutral and Negative based on score.
+        Calculates percentages for Positive, Neutral, and Negative based on the score.
         '''
         pass